Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 4. `Expires: Fri, 28 June 2008 15:00:00 GMT` caches until this date has expired

 As we can see from the above list, setting a TTL via VCL takes ultimate priority even if caching headers are provided by the origin server.

+## Caching Priority List

+Fastly [has some rules](https://docs.fastly.com/guides/tutorials/cache-control-tutorial) about the various caching response headers it respects and in what order this behaviour is applied.
+The following is a summary of these rules:

+- `Surrogate-Control` determines proxy caching behaviour (takes priority over `Cache-Control`) †.
+- `Cache-Control` determines client caching behaviour.
+- `Cache-Control` determines both client/proxy caching behaviour if no `Surrogate-Control` †.
+- `Cache-Control` determines both client/proxy caching behaviour if it includes both `max-age` and `s-maxage`.
+- `Expires` determines both client/proxy caching behaviour if no `Cache-Control` or `Surrogate-Control` headers.
+- `Expires` ignored if `Cache-Control` is also set (recommended to avoid `Expires`).
+- `Pragma` is a legacy cache header only recommended if you need to support older HTTP/1.0 protocol.

+> † _except_ when `Cache-Control` contains `private`.

 Next in line is `Surrogate-Control` (see [my post on HTTP caching](/posts/http-caching/) for more information on this cache header), which takes priority over `Cache-Control`.
 The `Cache-Control` header itself takes priority over `Expires`.